Meet Zena

 the spiritual path.
 At the end of great retreats with Rinpoche, rainbows

 appear.
-He has twelve centers around the world and he gave Zena the name
+He has twelve centers around the world and he gave Zenna the name